Here are some tried and true ways to save on Back to School costs this year!

 I read this news report a couple years ago that stated the average parents are spending is $688 on Back to School!

-We always homeschooled, and even with classes & curriculum I don’t think we have ever spent that much on school.
-Maybe I am so far removed from reality and have no concept of how much it costs to send your kids to school, but this seems a bit outrageous to me especially considering the fact that we are supposed to be living in a time of recession.
+Maybe it’s true that I am just so far removed from reality and have no concept of how much it costs to send your kids to school, but this seems a bit outrageous to me especially considering the fact that we are supposed to be living in a time of recession.

 Other than following my Back to School Deals here, there are a few other things you can do to ensure that you get the most bang for your buck this year.

 So whether you are ready for it or not, I am here to offer you some helpful tips to save on Back to School shopping this year with the following Five Ways to Save on Back to School Shopping.

 This is what I have always done with my own family to save on school supplies and other items for the school season.

 Take an inventory.

 Look in your children’s closets & dressers and get together a list of what they already have that you can skip buying right now.